smart-edge-open/ido-specs/openness_releasenotes.md

 - Set Calico as a default cni for cdn-transcode, central_orchestrator, core-cplane, core-uplane, media-analytics and minimal flavor.
 - Intel CMK is replaced with Kubernetes native CPU manager for core resource allocation

+## OpenNESS - 21.03.01
+- Resolved an intermittent issue with Kubernetes repository signature verification

+## OpenNESS - 21.03.02
+- Kubernetes deployment support for Intel® QuickAssist Technology (Intel® QAT)
+- Provided an option to use CGroupFS as a CGroup driver for Kubernetes and Docker
+- EII upgraded from 2.4 to 2.4.1
+- VCA package upgraded from R5 to R5.1

 # Changes to Existing Features

 ## OpenNESS - 19.06